 People tend to use hair color, eye color, and skin color to describe their characters and nothing else.
 This is boring.
 Not only will most of us have a difficult time recalling the eye colors of most of our friends (because the color of one's eyes isn't important), but also, most of us notice other important details about a person that enhances their description and makes them unique if we add those kinds of details to our stories.

-Like, let's say a character trembles every time she lifts a plate because she's weak due to illness or she snorts when she laughs and wears glasses.
+Like, let's say a character trembles every time she lifts a plate because she's getting parkinson's or she snorts when she laughs and wears glasses.
 A character might bite their fingernails regularly or constantly smooth their hair down while they speak to people.
 A character might pick their nose in public or cough so hard that their face turns red on occasion.
 Maybe she has a limp or is cross-eyed.

 4. Descriptions should show more than just appearance.